cedricwalter/cedricwalter.github.io/content/posts/Hobbies/flight-simulator-xplane.md

 You can go cheap or crazy expensive really fast.

 ## Use real MFD
+Going with physical and expensive hardware MFD!

 {{< notice tips>}}
 Multifunction display (MFD): Small screen (CRT or LCD) in an aircraft that can be used to display information to the pilot in numerous configurable ways.
 Often an MFD will be used in concert with a primary flight display.
 {{< /notice >}}

-Going with physical and expensive hardware MFD!
+Some MFD examples:

 * https://flightsimdiy.com 500.- and up
 * https://www.realsimgear.com  up to 2500.-